fzuleta/private-docker-registry-ssl/README.md

 3. it should say `Login Succeeded`

 # automatic cron setup
-this will schedule every 15 days a renewal of the ssl cert. with let's encrypt.
+this will schedule every 15 days a renewal of the ssl cert. with Let's Encrypt.
 1. `crontab -u $USER -e`
 2. `0 0 */15 * *  /path/to/registry_files/ssl_renew.sh`

-### need to install docker in your VPS machine?
+### need to install Docker in your VPS machine?
 https://docs.docker.com/install/linux/docker-ce/ubuntu/

 https://docs.docker.com/compose/install/